Shelf Lake Trail

 • Features: views, wildflowers, forest, alpine lake

-• Time of Year: July-early September
+• Time of Year: July-September

-Hiking Shelf Lake Trail
+Hiking Shelf Lake

-You’ll start out the beginning of the trail with a series of short switchbacks that go through aspen groves, followed by a relatively steep ascent up a rocky area.
-This is where the views behind you down valley start to come into focus so remember to look behind you.
 From there, the trail rises at less rapid rate for a couple of miles.
 You’ll walk through pine forest and cross several streams.
 These river crossings are small and manageable without having to take your shoes off to cross barefoot.
 In the forest, I was awed by the size of the boulders randomly scattered throughout the area.
 These boulders came in handy later when we got stuck in a massive hail storm – but more on that later.

-The last 0.75 mile rises rapidly to the shelf the lake sits on, but the lake is well worth the effort to get up there.
+The last half mile rises rapidly to the shelf the lake sits on, but the lake is well worth the effort to get up there.
 Having hiked later in the wildflower season, this higher elevation is where we found the best display of wildflowers on the whole hike.
 You can see why it’s obviously called Shelf Lake as it truly sits on a shelf that overlooks the basin below.
 Shelf Lake is a beautiful blue color that you see in most alpine lakes, and just glancing at it you can see that it looks really deep.
 There were lots of people fishing, and Derek caught a beautiful Cutthroat Trout on one of his first casts.

-Unfortunately our time at the lake was cut short when the wind shifted and we rushed down.
-We got caught in a miserable hail storm above tree line, and the lightning forced us to take shelter behind a large rock at the first group of trees we could find.
-We sat there until we were cold and our clothes were soaked through, then decided to book it to some real trees.
-We went as quickly and safely as possible and continued through the trees until the lightning was so close that you could feel the crackle of electricity in the air.
-We pressed ourselves up against a large boulder and huddled there until the lightning was about 4 miles away.
 Needless to say this was a terrifying experience and it was sad that it put such a damper on an amazing hike.
 We hiked down in heavy rain and hail and were soaking wet by the time we made it back to the car.
 Luckily I had some towels in the back awaiting donation to our local animal shelter, so we gladly used those to dry off and warm up.
 Because we rushed down, there’s not much I remember about the descent besides being cold and wet.

 Take Note